 Stage 4: your interview

-- Prepare your outfit the night before and allow plenty of travel time.
+- Logistics - prepare your outfit the night before and allow plenty of travel time.
 This will help you to feel relaxed on the day.

-- Research - find out as much as you can about the role and show your interviewers you understand what you would be doing as an analyst in their team.
+- Research - find out as much as you can about the role.
 Ask your recruiter plenty of questions and utilise resources like Macquarie’s website.
 As you can see, research is important in all stages of the process.

-- Know your CV - feel confident speaking about your experiences.
+- Know your CV - feel confident speaking to your experiences.

-- Be familiar with the STAR format (situation, task, action, result) as it helps you to give concise but comprehensive answers.
+- Be familiar with the STAR format - the STAR format (situation, task, action, result) helps you to give concise but comprehensive answers.
 Think of some questions the interviewers may ask and strong examples that you can incorporate into your answers.

-- Think of some insightful questions you would like to ask.
-The interview is a two-way process and an opportunity for you to consider whether the role is right for you.
+- Think of some insightful questions you would like to know the answer to, to ask at the end - the interview is a two-way process and an opportunity for you to consider whether the role is right for you.
 The interviewers will often be from your prospective team and can provide invaluable insights.

 Stage 5: the offer stage

-- Be open and honest - if you have another offer that you're considering, be transparent and make sure you understand differences in roles and opportunities.
-Your recruiter might be able to answer some questions or put you in touch with someone in the business that can help you make up your mind.
+- Be open and honest with your recruiter - if you have another offer that you’re considering, be transparent and make sure you understand differences in roles and opportunities

 - Trust your instincts - consult widely to see what others think about the offer, but make the final decision yourself (after all, you will be the one doing the job).